libvips/libvips/_posts/2026-09-21-nip4-paintbox.md

 in some way, then use fill until to make it solid.

 Fill while equal to start pixel is useful for recolouring regions.
-If you have an area that's a certain colour, you can select a different colour ten use fill-while to change the colour of all connected pixels.
+If you have an area that's a certain colour, you can select a different colour then use fill-while to change the colour of all connected pixels.

 The final box has the tool parameters.
 From the left they are:

-- circles and rectangles can be empty of filled
+- circles and rectangles can be empty or filled
 - the current ink, click to change the ink colour
 - brush width for line drawing
 - current font for text